jtejido/basset-ir/README.markdown

 Basset
 =============

-Basset is a PHP Information Retrieval library.
-This is a culmination of developments in the field and ported over for research purposes.
+Basset is a full-text PHP Information Retrieval library.
+This is a collection of developments in the field of IR and ported over to PHP for research purposes.

-Basset provides different ways of searching through documents in a collection, by applying advanced and experimental IR techniques gathered from different Research studies and Conferences, most notably:
+Basset provides different ways of searching through documents in a collection (ad-hoc retrieval), by applying advanced and experimental IR algorithms and/or techniques gathered from different Research studies and Conferences, most notably:

 1. [TREC](http://trec.nist.gov/)